angarsky/diveintopython/learn/date/time.md

 > Note: the signal module is not available on all platforms, and its behavior may vary.
 Additionally, this method may not be suitable for interrupting long-running or computationally intensive tasks.
 For more complex scenarios, you might need to consider multiprocessing or threading techniques to achieve the desired behavior.

-## How to Time a Function in Python
+## How to Measure an Execution Time of a Function in Python

 To time the execution of a specific function in Python, you can use the `time` module and a decorator.
 Here's an example of how you can time a function using a decorator: